 On-site web analytics technologies

 There are many vendors and many software and services for on-site web analytics in market.
-All of them use two main technological approaches to collecting the data.
+All of them use two main technological approaches to collecting the data.1.
+Logfile analysis,- This method reads the logfiles in which the web server records all its transactions.

 2. Page tagging- This method uses JavaScript on each page to notify a third-party server when a page is rendered by a web browser.